4site-interactive-studios/engrid-docs/src/pages/docs/embedded-ecard.md

 ## Preparing an eCard page to be embedded

 Any eCard page using ENgrid can be embedded into another ENgrid page.
-However, there are a couple things to note about form fields on the page and you will likely want to add some extra custom styles to the eCard page to make it look good when embedded.
+However, there are a couple things to note about form fields on the page and you may want to add some extra custom styles to the eCard page to make it look optimal when embedded.

 For form fields: